Art Dubai Visual Identity

 ART DUBAI'S 2016 CAMPAIGN: CELEBRATING TEN YEARS

-Art Dubai's 2016 campaign celebrates the tenth year of the fair in a highly original way.
-We have worked with our creative agency Kemistry Design to develop a visual campaign that is a story in and of itself: one that articulates the age and development of the fair, playing on the fact that the tenth birthday is highly significant yet also just the beginning of the growth that is to come.
+Art Dubai's 2016 campaign celebrated the tenth year of the fair in a highly original way.
+We worked with our creative agency Kemistry Design to develop a visual campaign that was a story in and of itself: one that articulates the age and development of the fair, playing on the fact that the tenth birthday is highly significant yet also just the beginning of the growth that is to come.

 Read about the 2016 campaign here.